 The REPAYE program opened the door for millions of student loan borrowers to qualify for an income-driven repayment plan they could afford.

 The PAYE and REPAYE plans stem from a campaign promise Obama made as he courted young voters, telling them he would provide relief on their student loan payments and help better manage their debt.

-He unveiled the plan at Colorado University, telling students about his own personal struggle, paying off $120,000 in student loans when he and First Lady Michelle Obama married.
+Obama unveiled the plan at Colorado University, telling students about his own personal struggle, paying off $120,000 in student loans when he and his wife, Michelle, married.
 The repayment plan became effective on Dec.
 21, 2012.

 The Pay As You Earn Plan is one of the flexible repayment options available when you consolidate your student loans.
 If your payments increase significantly, you can switch only to the Standard Plan to complete the principal payoff of your consolidated loan.

-Federal Family Education Loans (FFEL) cannot be repaid under Pay As You Earn, but they are considered when determining if you have a partial financial hardship.
+Federal Family Education Loans (FFEL) could not be repaid under Pay As You Earn, but are now eligible under REPAYE.

-While this plan is similar to the Income-Based Repayment Plan, which caps monthly loan payments at 15 percent of discretionary income, Pay As You Earn caps payments at 10 percent.
+While this plan is similar to the Income-Based Repayment Plan, which caps monthly loan payments at 10-15% of discretionary income (based on when your loans were disbursed), Pay As You Earn caps payments at 10%.
 Discretionary income is determined by taking your adjusted gross income and deducting the poverty guidelines based on family size.